sutrolabs/census-docs/destinations/facebook-product-catalog.md

 ## 🏃‍♀️ Getting Started

-This connector relies on a [Facebook System User](https://www.facebook.com/business/help/327596604689624?id=2190812977867143) token for authenticating requests.
+This destination relies on a [Facebook System User](https://www.facebook.com/business/help/327596604689624?id=2190812977867143) token for authenticating requests.
 A regular system user is recommended over an admin system user.
 You can use an existing system user or create a new one with the following steps:

 ### Creating a new System User